 Then change the layer blend mode from ‘multiply’ to ‘overlay’ and reduce the opacity from 70% to 20%.

 Download today’s freebie, which is a fantastic high-res Ink Brush Set, taken from our current SpoonGraphics 1 Year Membership deal.

-You can download the freebie using the form near the top of this page, or via our central freebies area.
+You can download the freebie using the form near the top of this page.

 Sample a color from the image you’re working with.
 I sampled a nice brown/cream color (af9478).

 Then apply a variety of the brushes over your canvas using large brushes from the set, at around 75% opacity.

 Reduce this layer’s opacity to 50% and change it’s blend mode to ‘multiply’.

 Open up your brushes panel and select one of the 10 ink brushes available in your freebie pack.